nplsk/runtime/README.md

 - ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license

 For more information, see the [LICENSE](LICENSE) file.

----

-*"runtime is recognition through repetition — meaning built from echo."*

 ## Dependencies and Requirements